NSLS-II-BMM/BeamlineManual/linescans.rst

    ls2dat('/path/to/output.file', '<id>')

-Writes from database to output file.
-File is simple column data file without header or metadata.
+This writes from the database to an output file.
+The output file is a simple column data file without header or metadata.

+The first argument is the name of the output data file.
+The second argument is either the scan's unique ID |nd| something like ``f6619ed7-a8e5-41c2-a499-f793b0fcacec`` |nd| or the scan's transient id number.
+Both the unique and transient ids can be found in the experimental log.

 Special purpose line scans
 --------------------------

+A number of line scan types are so common and so often performed with the same arguments that they have special names.

 **Rocking curve scan**
    This command::